 - Let it simmer for another 5 minutes and Ta Da!
 Kimchi Stew.

 - 5 slices cooked, drained, chopped bacon or 1 handful of cooked, cubed pancetta (Trader Joe’s has this) – add more or less depending on your preference.
-The less fat, the less calories (but you have to have SOME fat for taste so don’t skimp)
+The less fat, the fewer calories (but you have to have SOME fat for taste so don’t skimp)

 - Water (enough to cover ingredients)